 About the Montréal Science Centre

 With more than 750,000 visitors annually, the Montréal Science Centre is a complex dedicated to science and technology.
 It is characterized by its accessible, interactive approach and its showcasing of local innovation and know-how.
-Its partners are Volvo, TELUS and La Presse+.
+The Science Centre is a division of Canada Lands Company.
+Its partners are TELUS, Volvo, The Beat 92.5 and La Presse+.

 Public Relations Manager